To build serious lower body strength, lifters often turn to the hip thrust and the deadlift.

 1. Equipment Required

-To perform the hip thrust, the lifter will need a barbell, bumper plates (preferable), a thick squat pad, and a bench or padded box.
+To perform the hip thrust, the lifter will need a barbell, bumper plates (preferable), a thick barbell hip thrust pad, and a bench or padded box.

 To perform the deadlift, the lifter only needs a barbell and plates.